Inheritance Planning from Lucra Ltd in Sutton, Surrey and Bromley, Kent

 Inheritance Tax (IHT) is usually paid on an estate when somebody dies excluding members of the Armed Forces whose death is caused or hastened by injury while on active service.
-(This exclusion is set to extend under the Finance Act 2015 to include members of the emergency services and humanitarian aid workers whose death is hastened as a result of responding to emergency circumstances).
+(This exclusion has been extended under the Finance Act 2015 to include members of the emergency services and humanitarian aid workers whose death is hastened as a result of responding to emergency circumstances).
 IHT is also sometimes payable on trusts or gifts made during someone’s lifetime.
 Most estates don’t have to pay Inheritance Tax because they are valued at less than the threshold (£325,000 in 2018/19).
 Tax is payable at 40% on the amount over this threshold or 36% if the estate qualifies for a reduced rate as a result of a charitable donation.

-Married couples and registered civil partners can effectively increase the threshold on their estate when the second partner dies – to as much as £650,000 in 2016/17.
+Married couples and registered civil partners can effectively increase the threshold on their estate when the second partner dies – to as much as £650,000 from 2016/17.
 Their executors or personal representatives must transfer the first spouse’s or civil partner’s unused Inheritance Tax threshold or ‘nil rate band’ to the second spouse or civil partner when they die.

 There are certain transfers that are exempt.
 Broadly these are:

 • Transfers to a UK domiciled spouse

 • Lifetime transfers to an individual or an absolute trust after which the transferor lives for at least seven years and contain no reservation of benefit by the donor are known as ‘Potentially Exempt Transfers’